marianaobmorais/mini_sql_test/README.md

 ## Here's what I did...

-I decided to share the SQL code through a **private repository** on GitHub as it allows a better readability.
+I decided to share the SQL code through a **private repository** on GitHub as it allows for a better readability.

 However, before importing the datasets into PgAdmin4 (PostgreSQL), I did some cleaning of the data on Excel:
 - Changed the date format from dd/mm/yyyy to **yyyy-mm-dd** as it is accepted by PostgreSQL;